Can you imagine reading an article with no margins? On a scale of 1 to 10, how uncomfortable would your experience be?

 22. Rolling Stone

 Once again we see the classic black, white and red color combo, and the design has its own flair.
 Besides the pleasant ratio of headline-to-article text sizes, the site’s choice of when to use gray or red — rather than standard black text — really anchors your attention.

 Not only does this site nail a unique style and attitude, but it also offers the most negative space of any site on this list.
 Reading the articles is fun — above all when a quote is pulled out and showcased.

 Sleek and efficient, this site allows the left sidebar to be scrolled independently of the main content, which helped my reading and browsing focus.
 The stuff you came for — the headlines, text, images — takes center stage (and that orange “next” button just begs to be clicked).

 Thanks to its striking black background and red accents, Salon’s site is crisp and provides a good design for its content.
 Despite many images in the right sidebar, the design’s clear navigation and straightforward sticky bar make the overall design neat.

 Improving Editorial Sites

-For me, the most detracting part of any editorial site is the advertising, which I mentioned only a couple times in my list, but are distracting in more than a few sites.
-So, I’d like to see a better way to incorporate ads, and I think we can brainstorm many creative solutions.
+For me, the most frustrating part of any editorial site is the advertising (which I mentioned only a couple times in my list, but are distracting in more in the list and around the web).
+I’d like to see a better way to incorporate ads, and I think we can brainstorm many creative solutions.